Applied Reinforcement Learning

 - select proper reinforcement learning algorithms in accordance with specific problems, and argue their choices;

 - construct and implement reinforcement learning algorithms to solve simple robotics problems on physical systems

 Due to the limited number of available robots, the number of participants has to be restricted.
 Please mind the following procedure:

 - If you have interest in the course, sign up on TUMOnline

 - Visit the block course before the semester starts (mandatory)

-- The positions for the practical part of the lecture will be filled from all people signed up and the waiting list (of course only those students that attended the complete lecture).
-On the last lecture day (06.04.2018) you can choose your team members for the project.
+- The places for the practical part of the lecture will be filled from all people showing up on the last lecture day (10.04.2019).
+The ordering is given by the waiting list.

-- Once you sign up and attended the complete lecture, you are committed to the course and thus block a robot.
+- Once you attended the complete lecture and sign up for the practical part, you are committed to the course and thus block a robot.
 If you skip the course lateron you will prevent other students from taking the course.
 Only sign up if you are sure to stay in the course for the whole semester!

 The lecture consists of two phases:

 - six days frontal teaching sessions before the semester starts

 - weekly tutorial sessions (two hours per week) throughout the semester